Digital Services Act (DSA)

 Providers of online platforms must also:

 The prohibition in Article 25(1) will not apply to practices covered by Directive 2005/29/EC or Regulation (EU) 2016/679 (GDPR) (Article 25(2)).
 The Commission may issue guidelines on how Article 25(1) applies to specific practices (Article25(3)).

 The status of ‘trusted flagger’ under the DSA will be awarded, upon application by any entity, by the Digital Services Coordinator of the Member State in which the applicant is established, to an applicant that has demonstrated that it meets all of the following conditions:

-Trusted flaggers must publish, at least once a year easily comprehensible and detailed reports on notices submitted in accordance with Article 16 during the relevant period.
+Trusted flaggers must publish, at least once a year easily comprehensible and detailed reports on notices submitted in accordance with Article 16 (Notice and Action Mechanisms) during the relevant period.
 The report must list at least the number of notices categorised by: (a) the identity of the provider of hosting services, (b) the type of allegedly illegal content notified, (c) the action taken by the provider.
 Those reports shall include an explanation of the procedures in place to ensure that the trusted flagger retains its independence.
 Trusted flaggers must send those reports to the awarding Digital Services Coordinator, and must make them publicly available.
 The information in those reports must not contain personal data (Article 22(3)).